Lakhimpur Kheri: Union minister's son Ashish Mishra contracts dengue | Law-Order

 Thirteen people, including Mishra, have so far been arrested in connection with the incident.

-Three accused arrested on Saturday -- Mohit Trivedi, Rinku Rana and Dharmendra -- were produced before a magistrate in the evening.
+Three accused arrested on Saturday -- Mohit Trivedi, Rinku Rana and Dharmendra -- were produced before a magistrate.
 The investigators moved an application for their 14-day police custody remand.
 The hearing on the application will take place on Monday.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)